thivi777/serexa-Event_Management-/README.md

 # Serexa Dashboard

-Welcome to the Serexa Dashboard project.
+Welcome to the Serexa  User Dashboard project.
 This documentation provides information on how to set up and use the application.

 ## 6. Start Backend Server